sean1832/voxit/README.md

 > [!NOTE]
 > Voxit will prompt you to enter your API key if you do not provide it as an argument.
-> It will then cache the key in a file called `.voxit` in your home directory in encrypted form for future use.
+> It will then cache the key in a file called `.openai/config` in your home directory in encrypted form for future use.
 > You can delete this cache with command `voxit clear`.

 ### Text-to-Speech